 This saves you time to get to and from the airport and the taxi fare into town.
 Even better if you can book a hotel or Airbnb within walking distance to the station.

 You have literally no limitations

 If you have the time you can be so flexible, imagine looking out your train window at a pretty little town and deciding to jump off to explore.
-Like the place, just book yourself a cheap Airbnb for the night, not much to do, hop back on the next train and continue your journey.
+Like the place, just book yourself a cheap rental on VRBO for the night, not much to do, hop back on the next train and continue your journey.

 Trains are more regular than flights.
 If you miss one, just wait for the next, the worst thing that will happen is you’ll lose your reservations.

 Train travel is more comfortable

 The seats are bigger, it’s easier to walk around and if you have a long stop at a station, you can even hop off for some fresh air.
 Although not all seats have them, you’re more than likely to get a table that can seat 4.
 Perfect to sit round and play cards as you eat up the miles.

 You’ll meet some fantastic people.